-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 280) to the starting point 1.
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 294) to the programmed touch point 1.
 The TNC offsets the touch probe by the safety clearance in the direction opposite to the defined traverse direction. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F). - 3 Then the touch probe moves to the next starting position 2 and from there probes the second position. - 4 The TNC returns the touch probe to the clearance height and saves the measured angle in the following Q parameter: